AlexandruPanta/Movie-Directory/README.md

 - **Password Hashing**: User passwords are hashed using a secure hashing algorithm before being stored in our database.
 This means that even we don't know what your password is!

+- **Email Verification**: When a user forgets their password, an email is sent with a secure link to reset their password.